MicrosoftDocs/powerapps-docs/articles/kratosapps-tutorial-pcselector.md

 	*Screen shot*

 ##Specify a quantity for each device ##
-In this procedure, you'll replace the checkbox in each item of the gallery with a slider.
+In this procedure, you'll replace the checkbox in each item of the gallery with a slider and add a label for clarity.
+Users will adjust the slider for each device to specify a quantity so that, in the next procedure, the app can show the total cost of all devices.

 1. In the first item of the **SelectedDevicesGallery**, click the checkbox, and then press Delete.
 2. Select the template for the **SelectedDevicesGallery** by clicking any item except the first one and then clicking the pencil icon in the upper-left corner of the gallery.